Verilazic/Serpulo-Unit-Rebalance/README.md

 # Serpulo-Unit-Rebalance
-Experimental modifications to the units in Mindustry with an eye toward improving balance.
+Experimental modifications to the units in Mindustry with an eye toward improving balance and differentiation.

 **Current changes:**